Schema Markup Example

 • Enable browser caching

-• Use CDN for content delivery
+• Use a CDN for content delivery

 • Lazy-load images below the fold